davidchristiany/training-material/topics/metagenomics/tutorials/Amplicon_metagenomics_data_analysis/tutorial.md

 >    - {% icon param-file %} *"Sequences file"*: `FROGS Clustering swarm: abundance.biom` (output of **FROGS Pre-process** )
 >    - {% icon param-file %} *"Count file"*: `FROGS Clustering swarm: seed_sequences.fasta` (output of **FROGS Pre-process** )
 >
->    ***TODO***: *Check parameter descriptions*
->
->    ***TODO***: *Consider adding a comment or tip box*
->
 >    > ### {% icon comment %} Comment
->    > Swarm make lots of singletons, corresponding to a lot of cluster but few sequences
+>    > Swarm make lots of singletons, corresponding to a lot of cluster but few sequences.
 >    >
->    >Lots ot clusters are specific of one sample, and have a few sequences (probably chimera, errors ...)
+>    > Lots ot clusters are specific of one sample, and have a few sequences (probably chimera, errors ...)
 >    >
->    >The aggregation distance of 3 is particularly adapted with 16S amplicon.
+>    > The aggregation distance of 3 is particularly adapted with 16S amplicon.
 >    >
->    >Do not hesitate to play with this distance and compare final results
+>    > Do not hesitate to play with this distance and compare final results
 >    >
->    >If you have a lot of input sequences, the denoising step is crucial to reduce the execution time.
+>    > If you have a lot of input sequences, the denoising step is crucial to reduce the execution time.
 Its impact on OTU composition is very limited.
 >    {: .comment}
 >
 >    > ### {% icon param-file %} Outputs